kevinsullivan/cs-dm/notes/09-propositional-logic.rst

 crucial addition of propositional *variable expressions*.
 Examples of variable expressions include *M* and *F* in our example at the start of this chapter.
-So, for example, in addition to being able to write expressions such as *pAnd(pTrue,pFalse)*, we can write *pAnd(pTrue,F)* and *POr(M,F)*.
+So, for example, in addition to being able to write expressions such as *pAnd(pTrue,pFalse)*, we can write *pAnd(M,F)*, where *M* and *F* are proposition variables that can have *true* or *false* as their values.

-As for semantics, propositional variables take Boolean values.
-To evaluate a variable expression, we just look up its Boolean value and then proceed as with Boolean expression evaluation in the last chapter.
+As for semantics, propositional variables thus have Boolean values.
+To evaluate a proposition in propositional logic, we thus ascertain the Boolean value of each variable appearing in the proposition and then proceed to evaluate the result just as we did with Boolean expression evaluation in the last chapter.
+For example, if *M* is *true* and *F* is *true*, then to evaluate *M and F*, we first evaluate each of *M* and *F* individually, reducing the proposition to *true and true*.
+We then reduce that expression using the rules for Boolean algebra.
+The result in this case is, of course, just *true*.

-The one complication, then, is that, to evaluate a proposition (which in general includes variables), our semantic evaluation function needs to have a way to look up the Boolean value of each variable appearing in the expression being evaluated.
-Our semantic evaluator need a *map* from variables to values.
-Logicians call such a variable-to-value map an *interpretation*.
-Programming language designers call such a map an *environment*.
+The one complication, then, is that, to evaluate a proposition that includes variables, our semantic evaluation function needs to have a way to look up the Boolean value of each variable in the expression to be evaluated.
+Our semantic evaluator needs a function, which could be represented as a *map*, for example, from propositional variables such as *M* and *F* to Boolean values.
+Logicians call such a function an *interpretation*.
+Programming language designers sometimes call it an *environment*.
 To evaluate a variable expression, the evaluator will just look up its value in the given intepretation and will otherwise proceed as in the last chapter.